 The Australian Government protects and manages the World Heritage values of World Heritage Listed sites through the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act).
 The EPBC Act requires that no actions are taken that would have a significant impact on the world or national heritage values of the site, and requires the development of comprehensive planning and management arrangements for the site.
 In 2004 the Victorian Heritage Act 2017 was amended to require the preparation of a World Heritage Management Plan for the site and a Strategy Plan for the precinct surrounding the site to assist in meeting the obligations under the EPBC Act for a planning and management framework.

-The original Royal Exhibition Building and Carlton Gardens World Heritage Management Plan was approved in 2013, and updated in 2023.
+A Royal Exhibition Building and Carlton Gardens World Heritage Management Plan was first approved in 2013 and will be updated by 2023.